angelosk/threat_data/README.md

 ## Stats

 The following are some numbers surrounding Animus activity to date.
-These stats were last updated on April 30, 2015.
+These stats were last updated on May 01, 2015.
 All activity is fully automated.
-* Attacker IP addresses collected: 13338
+* Attacker IP addresses collected: 13583
-* Total SSH attempts observed: 25405479
+* Total SSH attempts observed: 25463853
-* Unique malware samples captured: 1871
+* Unique malware samples captured: 1874
-* Malicious domains identified: 231
+* Malicious domains identified: 234
-* Unique passwords collected from sensors: 807435
+* Unique passwords collected from sensors: 807894
-* Unique usernames collected from sensors: 21522
+* Unique usernames collected from sensors: 21554
-* SSH library versions observed from SSH bruteforce tools: 152
+* SSH library versions observed from SSH bruteforce tools: 153

 ## Features